contao/docs/docs/dev/framework/routing/content-routing.md

 {{< version "5.3" >}}

 In Symfony you can generate the URL to the routes of controllers via the [`router` service][RouterService].
-However, in Contao you also want to generate front end URLs for your database records (like a news item for example) - or just for a regular page.
+However, in Contao you also want to generate front end URLs for your objects (like a news item for example) - or just for a regular page.

-Contao **5.3** introduces a system with which you can implement "URL resolvers" for your own database records (models, entities) and then use the `ContentUrlGenerator` service to generate URLs to these database records - or to any of the other existing models in Contao, like news or pages.
+Contao **5.3** introduces a system with which you can implement "URL resolvers" for your own objects (models, Doctrine entities) and then use the `ContentUrlGenerator` service to generate URLs to these database records - or to any of the other existing models in Contao, like news or pages.